Last Updated on October 8, 2023 by Matt Musico

 Red Sox All Time Home Run Leaders: Top 5

 Ted Williams: 521 Home Runs

 If he wanted to, Ted Williams could’ve hit .300 with his eyes closed.
 That wasn’t necessary, of course, so he kept his eyes open and slashed .344/.482/.634 over his 19-year career instead.
-To put that in perspective, his .344 career average is the 10th-highest in MLB history.

 One of my favorite Teddy Ballgame stats out there includes an overview of his professional career in the 1940s.
 I stay general when saying “professional career” because he spent time both playing for the Red Sox and fighting in World War II.
 Look at what this man did:

 1940 – led AL/NL in runs and OBP